xiaolai/regular-investing-in-box/docs/en/README.md

 A person who understands statistical probability couldn't help but laugh at the following phenomenon:

->Some people without basic knowledge of statistical probability try their best to prove on which day of the week prices are lowest.
+>Some people, lacking basic knowledge of statistical probability, try their best to prove on which day of the week prices are lowest.

 Someone made a chart, and did some programming in Python, to support the following conclusion:

->After analyzing every 350-day period of weekly regular investing in bitcoin over the 900-day period from July 17, 2010, to January 2, 2013, the following conclusions have been reached:
+>After analyzing every 350-day period of weekly regular investing in bitcoin over the 900-day period from July 17th, 2010, to January 2nd, 2013, the following conclusions have been reached:
 >
 >> Investing on Monday performed 1.2% better than the average of the other days.
 >> Furthermore, it is best to avoid Sunday, as Sunday performed 0.8% worse than average, perhaps because people have more time on Sunday, or perhaps because they feel more optimistic on Sunday.